 highly-modified region in our subset mod BAM file

-~/nanomod_course_data/yeast/subset_2.sorted.bam
+~/nanomod_course_data/yeast/subset_2.sorted.bam in

 this exercise.

-(optional) Windowing mod BAM files using custom scripts
+Windowing mod BAM files

 Final remarks